Antrel Rolle: 2008

 On February 27, 2008, it was reported that the Arizona Cardinals would be moving Rolle to free safety for the 2008 NFL season after he impressed as the nickelback in 2007.
 As the nickelback, he was tasked with covering the deep middle of the field multiple times as a sub-safety.
 He intercepted four passes from the nickel position in 2007.
 Rolle entered training camp slated as the de facto starting free safety after the Cardinals opted to release Terrence Holt during the offseason.
 Head coach Ken Whisenhunt officially named Rolle the starting free safety to begin the regular season, along with strong safety Adrian Wilson.

-On November 2, 2008, Rolle recorded four solo tackles, deflected a pass, and returned an interception by Sam Bradford for a 40-yard touchdown during the second quarter of a 34–13 win at the St. Louis Rams in Week 9.
+On November 2, 2008, Rolle recorded four solo tackles, deflected a pass, and returned an interception by Marc Bulger for a 40-yard touchdown during the second quarter of a 34–13 win at the St. Louis Rams in Week 9.
 In Week 16, he collected a season-high ten solo tackles in the Cardinals' 47–7 loss at the New England Patriots.
 In his first season as a free safety, Rolle recorded 89 combined tackles (78 solo), five passes defensed, an interception, and a touchdown in 16 games and 16 starts.

 The Arizona Cardinals finished first in the NFC West with a 9–7 record and earned a wildcard berth.
 On January 3, 2009, Rolle started in his first career playoff game and recorded three combined tackles during a 30–24 victory against the Atlanta Falcons in the NFC Wildcard Game.
 The following week, he collected six combined tackles, deflected a pass, and intercepted a pass by Jake Delhomme in the Cardinals' 33–13 win at the Carolina Panthers in the NFC Divisional Round.
 The Cardinals reached the Super Bowl after defeating the Philadelphia Eagles 32–25 in the NFC Championship Game.
 On February 1, 2009, Rolle started in Super Bowl XLIII and recorded three combined tackles as the Cardinals lost 27–23 in a closely contested matchup against the Pittsburgh Steelers.